I have been stung by Wasps and Hornets many times in my lifetime. I would wager that you also have been stung a few times too.

-When removing a Hornet’s nest, eye protection is needed under the netting surrounding the face and head.
+When removing a Hornet’s nest, eye protection is needed under the netting surrounding your face and head.

 Bald Faced Hornets can spray venom through the netting into your eyes.
 So wear glasses or goggles for protection when removing a Hornet’s nest or spraying Hornets.

-I’d also want thick sting proof gloves (link to read reviews on Amazon) on my hands.
-Then on a cool morning, in the 50’s F, I’d take a heavy duty black plastic garbage bag, (link to read reviews on Amazon) the type with ties that would completely seal off the opening with one pull.
+Then on a cool morning, in the 50’s F, use a heavy duty black plastic garbage bag, (link to read reviews on Amazon) the type with ties that would completely seal off the opening with one pull.